<Review of the previous match against Nagoya Grampus>

-Will they be able to play in the second half with the same momentum?
-Will their legs completely stop in the final stages of the game?
+Will they be able to continue playing with this momentum and perform the same way in the second half?
+Will their legs completely stop in the end of the game?

-The Tokyo players ran and ran so much that it made me worry watching from outside the pitch.
+The Tokyo players ran and ran and ran so much that it was worrying to watch from outside the pitch.

-When the ball is taken away by the opponent, immediately switch to defense, with the first defender applying pressure without delay, chasing the ball two or three times.
-The surrounding teammates also anticipate the direction of the ball and slide forward in coordination with the team, going to harvest the ball.
+If the ball is taken by the opponent, immediately switch to defense, the first defender puts pressure without hesitation, and chase two or three times.
+The surrounding teammates also predict the origin of the ball, slide forward as a team, and go to cut off the ball.

-And then, once they regained possession of the ball, they launched a quick counterattack and approached the goal.
-Tokyo surpassed Nagoya Grampus in both positive transition, which refers to the switch from defense to offense, and negative transition, which refers to the switch from offense to defense.
+And then, when they regained the ball, they quickly launched a short counter attack towards the goal.
+Tokyo outperformed Nagoya Grampus in both positive transitions, which is the switch from defense to offense, and negative transitions, which is the switch from offense to defense.

 One standout player was Henrique TREVISAN, who intercepted Nagoya's attack with sharp reading.
 His decision-making in the positive transition after the interception was also impressive, embodying the "attacking defense" and adding brilliance to Peter CKLAMOVSKI's debut as coach.

-The previous match against Nagoya Grampus, which was the first game under the Peter Cklamovski regime, ended in a 2-0 victory.
-Despite a short preparation period since taking over as coach, the team managed to fine-tune the details and all the players worked hard to secure the win.
-While praising the players' attitude, the new coach envisions further evolution for the team, saying, "In order to reach the place we have dreamed of, there are things we must do."
+Peter Cklamovski's first game as manager was a 2-0 victory against Nagoya Grampus in the previous round.
+Despite having a short preparation period since taking over as coach, he was able to fine-tune the team's tactics and all players worked hard to secure the win.
+While praising the players' attitude, the new manager also has a vision to further evolve the team, saying "There are things we must do in order to reach the place we dream of."

 One of those is the build-up.
-In preparation for the Kashiwa Reysol match, they have started building up.
-"The build-up is one area that can evolve.
-I believe we can improve there, and I want to think about how to score while having the intention to improve," he said.
-In addition, they have spent time on confirming throw-ins and have been preparing for this match by dedicating time to further rules.
+In preparation for the Kashiwa Reysol match, we have started building the build-up. "(The build-up) is one of the areas that can evolve.
+I think we can improve there, and I want to think about how to score while having the intention to improve."
+In addition, we have spent time on confirming throw-ins and other rules, and have been preparing for this match by spending more time on them.

-Kashiwa's coach NELSINHO resigned in the middle of the season due to poor performance.
-Even after Masami IHARA took over as coach, the team continued to struggle with 2 draws and 3 losses in the league.
-However, coach CKLAMOVSKI remains cautious, saying, "Kashiwa will come out with everything to take points.
+Kashiwa's NELSINHO coach resigned in the middle of the season due to poor performance.
+After Masami IHARA took over as coach, the league continued to struggle with 2 draws and 3 losses.
+However, coach Peter CKLAMOVSKI is not letting his guard down, saying "Kashiwa will come to take all the points by giving their all.
 We also want to play aggressively."
-Tokyo will also strive to seize victory this round.
+Tokyo will also do their best to grab a victory this round.

 Q, does a sustained fight become the key to victory?